-ZTE stock plummets 40% after crippling US ban
+ZTE stock plummets more than 40% after crippling US ban

-Shares in ZTE plunged 40% on Wednesday as the Chinese tech company reels from a crippling US ban on the supply of crucial parts.
+Shares in ZTE plunged more than 40% on Wednesday as the Chinese tech company reels from a crippling US ban on the supply of crucial parts.

 The sharp drop wiped billions of dollars off the company's market value.